-NBCF's long term vision is to prevent and stop deaths from breast cancer.
+NBCF's long term vision is zero deaths from breast cancer.
 NBCF pursues this vision by identifying, funding, and championing world-class research through NBCF's rigorous research grants process.
 This research focuses on the prevention, detection, and treatment of breast cancer, the success of which positively impacts the longevity and quality of life for patients with breast cancer, and ultimately saves lives.